-In order to determine whether the School District's existing school facilities contain excess capacity to house students generated by new residential and CID development, school year 2021/2022 student enrollment and school facilities capacity of the School District were evaluated.
+In order to determine whether the School District's existing school facilities contain excess capacity to house students generated by new residential and CID development, school year 2023/2024 student enrollment and school facilities capacity of the School District were evaluated.

-Collectively, the School District's school facilities in school year 2021/2022 have a capacity of 5,076 students based on information provided by the School District.
-Of these 5,076 existing seats, 4,320 are at the elementary school level and 756 are at the junior high school level.
-The enrollment of the School District in school year 2021/2022 is 4,880 students.
-As shown in Table 1 below, the School District's facilities capacity exceeds student enrollment at the elementary school level while student enrollment exceeds facilities capacity at the junior high school level in school year 2021/2022.
+Collectively, the School District's school facilities in school year 2023/2024 have a capacity of 6,189 students based on information provided by the School District.
+Of these 6,189 existing seats, 4,732 are at the elementary school level and 1,457 are at the junior high school level.
+Please see Exhibit A for an updated school facilities capacity calculation.
+The enrollment of the School District in school year 2023/2024 is 5,108 students.
+As shown in Table 1, the School District's facilities capacity exceeds student enrollment at the both school levels in school year 2023/2024.